-Fiscal Year Ending Audit Fees (1) Audit Related Fees (2) Tax Fees (3) All Other Fees (4) Total October 31, 2018 \$150,000 \$Nil \$22,516 \$50,000 \$222,516 October 31, 2017 \$122,800 \$Nil \$45,875 \$Nil \$168,675
+Fiscal Year Ending Audit Fees (1) Audit Related Fees (2) Tax Fees (3) All Other Fees (4) Total October 31, 2020 \$160,000 \$Nil \$74,400 \$60,000 \$294,400 October 31, 2019 \$152,500 \$Nil \$52,650 \$25,000 \$230,150

 - (1) "Audit Fees" include (i) fees necessary to perform the annual audit and quarterly reviews of the Corporation's consolidated financial statements, (ii) fees for review of tax provisions and for accounting consultations on matters reflected in the financial statements, and (iii) audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits. - (2) "Audit-Related Fees" include services that are traditionally performed by the auditor. - "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
 This category includes fees for tax compliance, tax planning and tax advice.
-Tax planning and tax advice includes assistance with tax audits and appeals, tax advice related to mergers and acquisitions and requests for rulings or technical advice from tax authorities. - (4) "All Other Fees" include all other non-audit services.
-In the fiscal year ended October 31, 2018 this includes fees in relation to the Company's preparations for the adoption of the General Data Protection Regulation and SOC certification.
+Tax planning and tax advice includes assistance with tax audits and appeals, tax advice related to mergers and acquisitions and requests for rulings or technical advice from tax authorities. - (4) "All Other Fees" include all other non-audit services, which includes systems and organizational controls audit services and privacy regulation compliance services.